How to set aside an order in financial remedy proceedings6 Oct 2022 | Lisa Pepper

-In Livesey (formerly Jenkins) v Jenkins 1 AC 424, the wife did not disclose her engagement and subsequent remarriage at the time she entered into a consent order.
+In Livesey (formerly Jenkins) v Jenkins 1 AC 424, the wife did not disclose her engagement and subsequent remarriage when she entered into a consent order.
 This fact undermined the whole case.

-To set aside the financial order, the negligent non-disclosure must be ‘material’ in nature.
+The negligent non-disclosure must be ‘material’ to set aside the financial order.
 What is ‘material’ varies on a case-by-case basis.
-In subsequent cases, the court has provided some guidance as to what ‘material’ is.
-In the case of Gohil v Gohil UKSC 61, the court stated that where a party’s non-disclosure is inadvertent, there is no presumption that it was material and the onus is on the other party to show that proper disclosure would, on the balance of probabilities, have led to a different order.
+In subsequent cases, the court has provided some guidance on what ‘material’ is.
+In the case of Gohil v Gohil UKSC 61, the court stated that where a party’s non-disclosure is inadvertent, there is no presumption that it was material.
+The onus is on the other party to show that proper disclosure would have led to a different order on the balance of probabilities.
 However, where a party’s non-disclosure is intentional, it is deemed to be material; it is presumed that proper disclosure would have led to a different order, unless that party can show, on the balance of probabilities, that it would not have done so (the case of Sharland v Sharland UKSC 60).

-A mistake is where the court, through no fault of the parties, does not have the true facts at the time the order is made.
-The applicant must show that a substantially different order would have been made if the true facts were known.
+A mistake is where the court, without fault of the parties, does not have the facts when the order is made.
+The applicant must show that a substantially different order would have been made if the facts were known.

 The applicant must show that, at the time of making the original order:

-- It was not their fault that the court did not have the true facts; and
+- It was not their fault that the court did not have the facts and

-- They could not have reasonably established the true facts.
+- They could not have reasonably established the facts.

-The application to the court must be made reasonable promptly and should not prejudice third parties who have, in good faith, acquired any interests in property due to the subject matter of the original order.
+The application to the court must be made reasonably promptly and should not prejudice third parties who have, in good faith, acquired any property interests due to the original order’s subject matter.

 Because of the caveats, the court is generally reluctant to set aside an order on the grounds of a mistake, although that does not mean it is impossible to do so.

-If you would like to speak to a specialist in the family department, please contact Shivam, the trainee of Lisa Pepper or complete the online enquiry form below.
+If you would like to speak to a specialist in the family department, don’t hesitate to contact Lisa Pepper or complete the online enquiry form below.